The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 With a properly balanced garage door, the torsion spring and garage door opener work together to raise and lower the door easily.

-If the spring isn’t calibrated correctly (too tight\too loose\wrong size\etc.), or you have an unbalanced door, then the entire system will suffer.
+If the spring isn’t calibrated correctly (too tight\too loose\wrong size\etc.), or you have an unbalanced door, the entire system will suffer.

 You’ll also want to keep your garage door properly clean and lubricated.
 For a quick guide, check out this article I wrote about how to spend five minutes once a year to lubricate your garage door.